Last updated on September 17th, 2024

 Many roles within the Church are taken on through guilt, especially in small churches where no one else is able or willing to fulfil them.
 Many churches are more interested in promoting events and activities than caring for one another.
 Rather than being encouraged, Christians are often pressured into fulfilling roles within the Church, suffering rejection and experiencing an uncomfortable atmosphere should they not concede to demands.

-Christians are often pressured into taking Sunday School lessons, even if they have little or no experience, do not feel led to do so, or feel unable to cope with the role.
+Many Christians are pressured into taking Sunday School lessons, even if they have little or no experience, do not feel led to do so, or feel unable to cope with the role.
 Quite often people are enrolled who are not fit for the task, and whether or not the children benefit from the lessons is rarely considered.

 People who have been Christians for only a short while, who have little experience in leadership or are not suited to the job, are being enrolled as Church elders, leaders, and teachers.
 Again, whether the Church benefits from this is rarely considered, and the decision to enroll such people often results in division and issues within the Church.